nf-core/rnaseq/docs/output.md

 ### RSeQC

-RSeQC is a package of scripts designed to evaluate the quality of RNA-seq data.
-You can find out more about the package on the [RSeQC website](http://rseqc.sourceforge.net/).
+[RSeQC]((http://rseqc.sourceforge.net/)) is a package of scripts designed to evaluate the quality of RNA-seq data.
 This pipeline runs several, but not all RSeQC scripts.
-You can tweak the supported scripts you would like to run by adjusting the `--rseqc_modules` parameter which by default will run all of the following: `bam_stat`, `inner_distance`, `infer_experiment`, `junction_annotation`, `junction_saturation`,`read_distribution` and `read_duplication`.
+You can tweak the supported scripts you would like to run by adjusting the `--rseqc_modules` parameter which by default will run all of the following: `bam_stat.py`, `inner_distance.py`, `infer_experiment.py`, `junction_annotation.py`, `junction_saturation.py`,`read_distribution.py` and `read_duplication.py`.

-The outputs of RSeQC are quality metrics files that are supported by MultiQC and hence can be plotted and summarised in the MultiQC report.
+The majority of RSeQC scripts generate output files which can be plotted and summarised in the MultiQC report.

 #### Infer experiment